Jonghwap/Jonghwap.github.io/_publications/radial-concentration.md

 ---
 title: "On concentration of the empirical measure for radial transport costs"
 year: 2024
-journal: "Stochastic Processes and their Applications 178 (104466)"
+journal: "Stochastic Processes and their Applications"
 coauthors:
   - <a href="https://sites.google.com/view/martin-larsson" target="_blank" rel="noopener">Martin Larsson</a>
   - <a href="https://sites.google.com/view/johannes-wiesel" target="_blank" rel="noopener">Johannes Wiesel</a>